happeo/widget-sdk/README.md

 The widget SDK allows you to tap directly to Happeo apis and content in order to create fully customisable widgets.

+## Important

+We are moving to open Beta with custom widget components, which includes this widgetSDK.
+That means we are still gathering feedback from developers on how to improve the SDK.
+There should not be any breaking changes to the SDK, however please do keep in mind the current alpha/beta -state.

 ## How to use

 Install the widget SDK to your Happeo Widget project.
 See examples from [Custom Widget Templates](https://github.com/happeo/custom-widget-templates).